Optimization Methods for Large-Scale Machine Learning: Second-Order Methods

 The popular \textsc{Adagrad} algorithm \cite{DuchHazaSing11} can be viewed as a member of this family that replaces the running average by a sum: \bequationn \b#1#2{\big[{#1}\big]_{#2}} \b{R_k}{i} = \b{R_{k-1}}{i} + \b{g(w_k,\xi_k)}{i}^2. \eequationn In this manner, the approach constructs a sequence of diminishing effective stepsizes $\alpha/\sqrt{[R_k]_i+\mu}$ for each coefficient of the parameter vector.
 This algorithm was initially proposed and analyzed for the optimization of (not necessarily strongly) convex functions for which SG theory suggests diminishing stepsizes that scale with $\Ocal(1/\sqrt{k})$. \textsc{Adagrad} is also known to perform well on deep learning networks, but one often finds that its stepsizes decrease too aggressively early in the optimization~\cite{Zeiler12}.

 \paragraph{\textbf{Structural Methods}}

-The performance of deep neural network training algorithms can of course be improved by employing better optimization algorithm.
-However, it can also be improved by changing the structure of the network in a manner that facilitates the optimization.
-Such ideas have led to some great improvements~\cite{IoffSzeg15,HeResidualNets16}.
+The performance of deep neural network training can of course be improved by employing better optimization algorithms.
+However, it can also be improved by changing the structure of the network in a manner that facilitates the optimization~\cite{IoffSzeg15,HeResidualNets16}.
 We now describe one of these techniques, batch normalization \cite{IoffSzeg15}, and discuss its relation to diagonal second-order methods.